Fall is on the way and we're unabashedly enjoying all of the favorite flavors that come with it, especially pumpkin spice!

 Perfect for a cool weekend morning, these pancakes include seasonal must-haves pumpkin, nutmeg and cinnamon—and are made with wholesome almond and oat flours instead of the refined stuff.

 Elegant yet comforting, this silky bisque soup helps keep you feeling both warm and hydrated.

 Loaded with beta carotene, phytochemicals and omega-3 fats, this festive loaf is as healthy as it is delicious.

-Have more fresh-picked apples than you know what to do with?
-Bake a big batch of these apple chips as a family project!
+Pumpkin isn't the only autumn flavor we fall for.
+If you have more fresh-picked apples than you know what to do with, bake a big batch of these apple chips as a family project!
 They make a delightful alternative to processed snacks.